fyngyrz/aa_macro/users-guide.md

 Note that this is *not* the same as \[repeat\] or \[eval\].

-\[dup\] evaluates the content and *then* duplicates it; \[repeat\] \(re-\)evaluates the content on each repeat and only at the top level.
-They can produce significantly different results when the content alters variables or lists.
+\[dup\] evaluates the content and *then* duplicates it; \[repeat\] \(re-\)evaluates the content on each repeat and only at the top level. \[eval\] evaluates the content once, but can call a style that evaluates live.
+They can all produce significantly different results when the content alters variables or lists.
 Here's an example of such a difference: